pdmosses/hyperlinked-twins/docs/browsing.md

 In general, there may be any number of references to a name declaration.
 Each declaration in the generated webpage links to the first such reference.
-(When browsing or editing files in the Spoofax language workbench, declarations don't provide any links to references.)

 Each name reference and declaration has a `title` attribute that browsers may display when hovering over the name with a pointing device.[^title]